 It is already known that the direct consequences of the pandemic in this population can range from the appearance of skin lesions to, for example, the development of Kawasaki Syndrome, which causes inflammation in the body’s blood vessel walls.
 But the indirect impacts are still unknown, as suggested by the study developed by NuPEDEN, requiring specialized monitoring for a longer period.

 Some of these risks, however, can already be seen, according to Priscilla Bonfim.
-Regarding the conditions of stress and neuroinflammation, trends the development of diseases such as depression and/or anxiety; psychological problems such as an increase in worrying and tendency to irritability; dysfunctions of the hypothalamic-pituitary-adrenal axis, which regulates the performance of key substances in the brain, leading to problems related to the immune, endocrine, and nervous systems.
-About alimentation, the research highlights a greater intake of high-calorie foods, as it generates a feeling of reduced anxiety, but which can lead to childhood obesity, impact learning and memory, and affect the composition of the intestinal microbiota, influencing brain functions.
+Regarding the conditions of stress and neuroinflammation, trends in the development of diseases such as depression and/or anxiety; psychological problems such as an increase in worrying and tendency to irritability; dysfunctions of the hypothalamic-pituitary-adrenal axis, which regulates the performance of key substances in the brain, leading to problems related to the immune, endocrine, and nervous systems.
+Regarding alimentation, the research highlights a greater intake of high-calorie foods, as it generates a feeling of reduced anxiety, which can lead to childhood obesity, impact learning and memory, and affect the composition of the intestinal microbiota, influencing brain functions.

 The study also highlights that the formation of social bonds was fundamental for the evolution of the species, guaranteeing not only its survival but a healthy cognitive, emotional, endocrine, and immunological development.
-In this sense, social isolation can affect this process and, along with the other factors, decrease physical activity, increase exposure time to screens, lead to irregular sleep patterns, and less appropriate diets for maintaining health, broadly impacting the regulation of the physiological system.
+In this sense, social isolation can affect this process and, along with the other factors, decrease physical activity, increase the exposure time to screens, lead to irregular sleep patterns, and have less appropriate diets for maintaining health, broadly impacting the regulation of the physiological system.

-Another point observed portrays how the pandemic affects more the population with lower social strata, with fewer conditions of social contact through virtual networks, access to remote classes, and who is more exposed to situations of domestic violence and family neglect.
-“Science points out that these issues impact since the synthesis of vitamin D, through low exposure to the sun, to the risk for the development of schizophrenia, addictions (substance abuse) and suicidal ideation, highlighting how environmental factors are of greater importance in the cognitive training and emotional aspects, as already reported in countless previous works on the effect of distress in childhood and adolescence,” emphasizes the teacher.
+Another point observed portrays how the pandemic affects the population with lower social strata, with fewer conditions of social contact through virtual networks, access to remote classes, and who is more exposed to situations of domestic violence and family neglect.
+“Science points out that these issues impact the synthesis of vitamin D, through low exposure to the sun, to the risk for the development of schizophrenia, addictions (substance abuse), and suicidal ideation, highlighting how environmental factors are of greater importance in the cognitive training and emotional aspects, as already reported in countless previous works on the effect of distress in childhood and adolescence,” emphasizes the teacher.

 Among the suggestions brought by the NuPEDEN group to minimize the impact of the pandemic on the lives of children and adolescents, we highlight the urgency of guaranteeing this population and their families access to adequate mental health care, as well as financial assistance policies to prevent domestic violence.
 “We emphasize the urgency of carrying out these actions in order to avoid future consequences both on individual health and on public and private health systems, consequences that border onto the unpredictable, considering that only with the long-term monitoring of children and adolescents will it be possible to know the real dimension of the side effects of the pandemic in the development of this population,” concludes Priscilla.